The Ketogenic Diet for Epilepsy

 Epilepsy is a debilitating condition of nerve dysfunction and uncontrolled muscular contraction that has caused deteriorating health, embarrassment, and even death among its sufferers throughout history.

 Anticonvulsant medication replaced diet as a means of controlling the symptoms around 1920.
 This became the accepted medical treatment because the rigors of diet require self discipline on the part of the patient, who sometimes is incapable of adapting a ketogenic diet for health concerns.

 The Charlie Foundation, created by Mr. Abrams in response to his son's illness and recovery, provides education and support for persons, especially children, suffering from epilepsy.
 Other foundations providing help are The Epilepsy Foundation, nationally based in Landover, Maryland, and the American Epilepsy Society, based in Hartford, Connecticut.
 These organizations have chapters throughout the United States.

 While a ketogenic diet may not necessarily be a solution for every epileptic sufferer, it is something worth considering.

-This book is well organized into categories: dinners, desserts, breakfasts, lunches, mid-meals, nutrition shakes, and meal plans.
+The following book Eating for Life is well organized into categories: dinners, desserts, breakfasts, lunches, mid-meals, nutrition shakes, and meal plans.
 Phillips even provides a grocery guide.
 Colorful photographs of the featured meal accompanies each recipe.
 Informative and inspirational for weight loss and muscle toning.
 While this is not a ketogenic diet, The Body for Life method can serve as a transition.
 The recipes are flavorful and easy to do.